zenOSmosis/speaker.app/README.md

 Note that development environments may require additional [dependencies](#dependencies) to be installed.

+_IMPORTANT: If you are using a shell other than Bash, the following scripts should be proceeded with the "bash" command (i.e. "bash ./build.prod.sh")._

 ```bash
 $ ./build.prod.sh # Or ./build.dev.sh, depending on environment